SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache-tomcat/collect-logs-metrics.md

 This section explains the steps to collect Apache Tomcat metrics from a Kubernetes environment.

-In a Kubernetes environment, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
+In Kubernetes environments, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
 You can learn more on this[ here](https://help.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Collect_Metrics_Using_Telegraf/01_Telegraf_Collection_Architecture).
 Follow the steps listed below to collect metrics from a Kubernetes environment:

-1. [**Set up Kubernetes Collection with the Telegraf Operator**](https://help.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Collect_Metrics_Using_Telegraf/03_Install_Telegraf#Install_Telegraf_in_a_Kubernetes_environment).
+1. [**Set up Kubernetes Collection with the Telegraf Operator**](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf.md#Install_Telegraf_in_a_Kubernetes_environment).
 Please ensure that you are monitoring your Kubernetes clusters with the Telegraf operator **enabled**.
-If you are not, then please follow [these instructions](https://help.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Collect_Metrics_Using_Telegraf/03_Install_Telegraf#Install_Telegraf_in_a_Kubernetes_environment) to do so.
+If you are not, then please follow [these instructions](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf.md#Install_Telegraf_in_a_Kubernetes_environment) to do so.
 2. **Install jolokia on your Tomcat Pod to use the Jolokia Telegraf Input Plugin**
 * Download the latest version of the Jolokia war file from: [https://jolokia.org/download.html](https://jolokia.org/download.html).
 * Rename the file from jolokia-war-X.X.X.war to jolokia.war